How many goodly creatures are there here!

 O Brave New World, that has such people in't!

 The novel's characters are named after influential political or economic figures of the early 20th Century.
-For example, one minor character, Benito Hoover, is named after both the Italian Dictator Benito Mussolini and the American President Herbert Hoover.
-Another, Dr Wells, is inspired by the father of science-fiction, HG Wells2.
+For example, one minor character, Bernito Hoover, is named after both Italian Dictator Benito Mussolini and American President Herbert Hoover.
+Another, Dr Wells, is inspired by the father of science-fiction, HG Wells1.
 Major characters include:

 His Fordship Mustapha Mond is one of the ten World Controllers.
 As the Resident Controller for Western Europe, he is the ultimate authority figure in the book, ruling London and the surrounding area.
 Although outwardly a great proponent of the World State, he is revealed to secretly harbour severe doubts about whether human happiness is as important as his society says it is, and the possible existence of God.

 Mustapha Mond is named after Sir Alfred Mond, Chairman of Imperial Chemical Industries.
+'Monde' is also French2 for Earth.
 Huxley visited ICI's vast Billingham plant shortly before writing Brave New World.
-'Monde' is also French3 for World.

 John 'Mr Savage'